Cate Campbell: 2016

 At the 2016 Australian Swimming Championships she won the 100 metre freestyle to qualify for the 2016 Summer Olympics.
 She broke the Australian record in the 50 metre freestyle in the semifinals with a time of 23.93, which was the fastest time ever in a textile swimsuit.
 She went on to win the final and qualify for the Olympics in the 50 metre freestyle, improving her time to 23.84.
 In addition, Campbell also qualified for the Olympic team in both the 4 × 100 m freestyle (winning gold in a new world-record time) & 4 × 100 m medley relays.
 At the 2016 Australian Grand Prix meet, she broke the long course 100 metre freestyle world record in a time of 52.06.
 This was 0.01 seconds faster than the previous world record set by Britta Steffen during the super suit era.

 2016 Summer Olympics

 At the 2016 Summer Olympics Campbell won a gold medal as a member of the Australian women's 4 × 100 m freestyle team.
 The team, which included Campbell's sister Bronte, set a world record time of 3:30.65.
 This was followed by a silver medal as a member of the women's 4 × 100 m medley team.
-In the Olympic final of the 100 m freestyle, Campbell was the favourite, however after leading at the first turn, she finished 6th in 53.24, despite breaking the Olympic record in the heats and semifinals with times of 52.78 and 52.71, respectively.
+In the Olympic final of the 100 m freestyle, Campbell was the favourite, however after leading at the first turn, she faded and finished 6th in 53.24, despite breaking the Olympic record in the heats and semifinals with times of 52.78 and 52.71, respectively.
 She narrowly missed a medal in the 50 m freestyle final, finishing 5th.